smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 .L_end_if_converge:
 {% endhighlight %}

-Additionaly, it is necessary to add the `rip` register when referencing data at some labels as we sa previously and to remove all the extra printing instructions.
+Additionaly, it is necessary to add the `rip` register when referencing data at some labels as we saw previously and to remove all the extra printing 🖨️ instructions.
 The last missing piece to our code is the call to `draw_mandelbrot` in the `main` function that replaces the previous `sfImage_setPixel` calls :

 <div class="code_frame"> main function | Assembly x86-64 </div>